yugunchevska/network-programming-homework-2018-2019/README.md

 In order to download the project locally you need to use the following command: git clone https://github.com/YOUR_USERNAME/network-programming-homework-2018-2019.git

-Inside the repository you forked, create a file named with your faculcy number.
+Inside the repository you forked, create a file named with your faculty number.
 For example **81XXX**.

 Your source code should be in package **com.fmi.mpr.hw.chat** or **com.fmi.mpr.hw.http** depending on the task you have choosen.